Agent Clients

 agent_client.on_envelope(callback) | Replace the handler. |

-session = await agent_client.open(...) returns a Session handle scoped to one session id.
-Use session.send(text, audience=...) for ordinary text sends, session.close() for explicit termination, session.info() for the latest metadata.
+channel = await agent_client.open(...) returns a Channel handle scoped to one channel id.
+Use channel.send(text, audience=...) for ordinary text sends, channel.close() for explicit termination, channel.info() for the latest metadata.

 The Default Handler#